analogrithems/analogrithems.github.io/README.md

-# This is my personal resume
+# This is my personal resume hosted via github and available at https://resume.crypto.sh